A Few Steps to Shorter Turn Times

 The appraisal profession is always evolving.
-Every year, it seems, appraisers are asked to present additional information or have steps added to their research.
-All to ensure their client has the best information possible.
-In order to keep up with the constantly changing requirements, Shamrock Appraisals, Inc. is constantly seeking new tools and tweaking processes in order to increase efficiency so we can do more work for our customers.
-At Shamrock Appraisals, Inc. we know that time is important to everybody, so we've listed a few items you can do to hasten the process on any appraisals ordered from Shamrock Appraisals, Inc..
+Commonly, it seems, appraisers are asked to present additional information or have steps added to their data gathering.
+All to guarantee the end user receives the best data possible.
+In order to keep up with the constantly changing requirements, Shamrock Appraisals, Inc. is always seeking additional tools and improving processes in order to increase efficiency so we can do more work for our clients.
+Since Shamrock Appraisals, Inc. knows that time is important to everyone, we've listed a handful of tips you can do to accelerate the process whenever you order an appraisal from Shamrock Appraisals, Inc..

-- By ordering online, you automatically receive e-mail confirmations that the assignment was received, and fast, secure .PDF format report delivery.
-It's the single biggest time saver available to both of us!
-We don't have to manually enter information from a fax, and nor will you wonder whether the order was received.
+- With online ordering, you get automatic e-mail acknowledgements that the request was received, and fast, secure .PDF format report delivery.
+Ordering online is the single biggest time saver available to both of us!
+We don't have to manually enter information from a fax, and nor will you wonder whether we received the order.

-- Complete and accurate subject property information is key.
+- Complete and accurate subject property data is crucial.

-- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
+- There's nothing like being one number off on the street address to unnecessarily interrupt an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-We even welcome lists of recent sales from the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may be different from yours.
+Even a list of recent sales in the area is welcome — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-You're always free to contact us if you have any questions about your property or an appraisal we're working on for you.
+You're always welcome to contact us if you have any questions about your property or an appraisal we're working on for you.

-- Let us know up front of the property's unique features.
+- Let us know up front of the property's distinct details.

-- Cookie-cutter houses are relatively easy to appraise.
-Most of an appraiser's time is spent analyzing how differing characteristics add to or detract from what otherwise would be a property's market value.
-Let us know up front when ordering your report if there are unique elements of the home or surrounding area -- for example, it's had a recent addition put on, it's subject to zoning restrictions, it's prone to flooding.
-These are things we'll find out on our own anyway, and knowing them as soon as possible is likely to make your report arrive sooner.
+- It's relatively easy to appraise a cookie-cutter house.
+Most of an appraiser's time is spent analyzing how unique details contribute to or detract from what otherwise would be a property's market value.
+When you order your report, let us know if there are unique elements of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's prone to flooding.
+These are things we'd find out on our own anyway, and knowing them sooner is likely to make your report arrive earlier.

-- One of the most time consuming steps of the appraisal process is confirming an appointment with the current homeowner.
-Many homeowners are clearly apprehensive with the idea a stranger wants to come in their house, look around, and make abundant notes.
-Believing that it will make the house appraise for more money, some homeowners believe they need to make the place spotless before the appraiser comes by.
-So they choose to not schedule the appraisal inspection until they have cleaned.
+- One of the most time consuming parts of the appraisal process is confirming an appointment with the homeowner.
+Some current homeowners are justifiably uneasy with the idea an outsider wants to come in their home, look around, and make abundant notes.
+A common belief is that they must make the place spotless before the appraisal inspection, with the belief that will increase the appraised value.
+And will delay the appointment until it is cleaned.

-Coming from you -- the person they have been working with on their loan -- a short explanation about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely go a long way toward trimming the time it takes to inspect a home.
-I encourage you to point them to this website, where we have many pages of helpful information for homeowners as well as others about the appraisal process.
-They can even call us if they want to meet the staff and learn more about our services.
-Remind them it's to their advantage to set the appointment without delay!
+Hearing it directly from you -- someone they have been working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can shorten the appraisal inspection time.
+I encourage you to point your clients to this website, where we have multiple pages of useful information for homeowners as well as others about the appraisal process.
+They can even call us if they want to meet our staff and learn more about our services.
+And tell them it benefits them to set the appointment as quickly as possible!

-- Easily track the status of your report on our website.
+- Easily verify the status of your report on our website.

 - No more phone and fax tag.
 Up-to-the-minute status updates are available online, anytime, 24/7.
-As we complete each important milestone in an assignment, that information is available instantly to you online.
-It's never been easier to keep track of your report's status.
+As each important milestone in an assignment is completed, that information can be viewed instantly online.
+It's never been easier to track the status of your report.